 Yes.
-Traveling around Japan can cost less than 100 dollars per day, you can travel with ease by using subways or buses.
+Traveling around Japan can cost less than 100 dollars daily; you can easily travel using subways or buses.

 If you are looking for cheap accommodation, you can opt for staying in a hostel or guesthouse that costs around 4000-5000 yen per night ($40-$50), and this may be the cheapest option if you’re not planning on cooking while also getting insight into what local life is like.

-If you don’t mind eating out, then 2 meals (no drinks) at an izakaya would definitely be the cheapest way to eat.
+If you don’t mind eating out, then two meals (no drinks) at an izakaya would definitely be the cheapest way to eat.

 What is the cheapest way to travel around Tokyo?

 The cheapest way to travel in Tokyo is by subway and train.
 Prepaid Suica/Pako cards are the best way to pay for transportation.